raganwald/javascript-allonge-six/manuscript/markdown/Objects, Mutation, and State/generators.md

 As you can see, our operations all work on objects that have a `.next()` method, therefore we know that writing an iterator using `function*` and `yield` produces an object with a `.next()` method.

-But JavaScript handles all of the state we need to save to write our code as a generator, even if other code will call it just like a normal object iterator.
+But unlike writing our own iterator with an explicit `.next()` method, JavaScript handles all of the state we need to save to write our code as a generator, even if other code will call it just like a normal object iterator.
 JavaScript also allows us to return values and not worry abut wrapping them in an object with `.done` and `.value` properties.

 ### Summary